Deakin Women – working together to make a difference

 We aim to ensure all students and staff feel welcomed, safe and supported no matter their gender.
 This commitment shows in campaigns such as End Violence Against Women and gender equitable practices.

 Deakin women in sport

-Sport has a big place at Deakin, and we encourage and support women to achieve all of their sporting goals.
+Sport is engrained in Deakin’s culture and we encourage and support women to achieve all of their sporting goals.

-Meanwhile, the Deakin Women In Sport and Exercise (WISE) hub conducts innovative research to improve women’s participation in sport and exercise.
+We conduct innovative research through our Women In Sport and Exercise (WISE) hub to improve women’s participation in sport and exercise.

 Whether it be the University’s relationship with the Deakin Melbourne Boomers, the Geelong Cats women’s program, the Cadel Evans Great Ocean Road Race, or in-house initiatives such as the Deakin Women in Sport and Exercise (WISE) hub, they collectively create a wealth of opportunities.